mgallegoa/mgallegoa.github.io/vanillaJS/basic_chat_sockets/README.md

 ### Chat using nodejs and socket.io

-Chat using nodejs and socket.io
+Chat using nodejs and socket.io.
+This use a db with Turso.

 ## Dev start